Aller, Somerset: Church

 The Church of St Andrew has Saxon origins with some parts dating from the 12th and 13th centuries, with restoration work undertaken several times since, the most major of which was in 1861–62 by John Norton.
 It is a Grade II* listed building.
 English Heritage has included it in the Heritage at Risk Register.

-The font is a simple limestone bowl, less than a metre tall, which is thought to be Saxon in origin, one of only three in England and was possibly the one used for the baptism of Guthrum after his defeat by King Alfred The Great after the Battle of Ethandun in 878.
+The font is a simple limestone bowl, less than a metre tall, which is thought to be Saxon in origin, one of only three in England and may have been the one used for the baptism of Guthrum after his defeat by King Alfred the Great after the Battle of Ethandun in 878.
 It was retrieved from the pond of the vicarage garden around 1870 and now stands in the south-west corner of the nave.
 A copy of the font was made by a stonemason in Corvallis, Oregon, in the 1880s, to memorialise the son of the rector of Aller, Rev. J.Y.
 Nicholson.
 The copy of Aller's historic font was in the Episcopalian Church of the Good Samaritan.